-By God's grace, we were able to move forward when everyone reconvened.
+By God's grace—and after a long one-on-one with this young man, we were able to move forward when everyone reconvened.
 (Note: I did not change my original proposition.)

 It sure seems like it.

 I think Kierkegaard was on to something.
-If we’re ever going to get back to Jesus-like disciplemaking, we must introduce the Jesus of the Bible into current Christianity.
+If we’re ever going to get back to Jesus-like disciplemaking, we must introduce the Jesus of the Bible back into Christianity.